-Table 4: Clock Sources that Drive the Global and Regional Networks
+Table 4: Clock Sources that Drive the Global and Regional Netw vorks -- -------

 Source Description GPIO Supports GCLK and RCLK.
 (Only the P resources support this connection type).
 LVDS RX Supports GCLK and RCLK.
-MIPI D-PHY RX, TX, and SSC PLL Can drive the word clock onto the global and regional clock networks.
 MIPI RX Lane (configured as clock lane) Supports GCLK (default) and RCLK.
 You can only use resources that are identified as clocks.
-PLL All output clocks connect to the global network.
+PLL Output clocks 0 - 3 connect to the global network.
+Output clock 4 only connects to the regional network in the top or bottom interface regions (depending on the location of the PLL) and can only drive interface blocks on the top or bottom of the FPGA.
 Refer to Driving the Regional Network on page 17 for the PLL clocks that drive the regional network.
 Oscillator Connects to global buffer.
 Core Signals from the core logic can drive the global or regional network.